MarcusRoming/Fileinfo_CRC32_SHA_Entropy_MASM/README.md

   - Written in Assembler 32 Bit, MASM

 To do:
-  - Add MD5 ?
   - Info about packers, file headers etc.
   - Clipboard commandline switches, to copy hash value to clipboard (/S1 /S256) with MASM lib SetClipboardText
-  - Use "ALIGN" to speed up the program!

 Tested under Win7-64 and Win7-32.

 --------------------------------------------------------------------------------------------------------------------------------------------------
 Hash values of current executable, determined by the program itself of course:

->crc32 crc32.exe

 CRC32 (HEX)  :  E801FBC7
 MD5   (HEX)  :  11c7cfeeca9e85b4e9339bf4b93676fd